Metastability and exit problems for systems of stochastic reaction-diffusion equations: Introduction

-We comment on the assumptions that we impose on this model.
-We assume that the differential operator $\mathcal{A}$ is elliptic.
-Such an operator generates an analytic $C_0$ semigroup on $E$.
-We assume that the nonlinear function $f$ is locally Lipschitz continuous and features a super-linear dissipativity property (see Assumption \ref{assum:nonlinear}).
-One important consequence of this kind of dissipativity is that it forces the solutions into a finite part of the space with overwhelming probability (see \eqref{eq:X-bound-sup}-\eqref{eq:X-big-zero-prob}).
-The compactness of the semigroup along with this dissipativity leads to certain compactness and tightness properties of the solutions.
 We assume that the spatial dimension is $1$ so that the system exposed to space-time white noise is well-defined.
 If the spatial dimension were greater than 1, then an appropriately degenerate colored noise would be required for function-valued solutions to exist (See Hypothesis 2 of \cite{Cerrai-RocknerLDP}), however, the methods used in the current paper would not work if the noise were degenerate.
 We also assume that the diffusion matrix $g$ is invertible and that the inverse in uniformly bounded in operator norm (Assumption \ref{A:DiffusionCoeff}).
 The non-degeneracy of the space-time white noise and non-degeneracy of $g$ enable us to prove important results about the ability to connect controlled trajectories (Theorem \ref{thm:control}).
 We also make two reasonable assumptions about the boundary of the domain of attraction $D$.
 We assume that if $x$ is an initial condition that does not belong to $\bar{D}$ then deterministic control problems starting at $x$ cannot reach $\partial D$ with arbitrarily small controls (Assumption \ref{A:AttractionProperty}).
 Essentially this assumption says that $\partial D$ acts as a separatrix between different attractive domains in the function space.
 We also assume that there exists a finite collection $K_1,...,K_n \subset \partial D$ of so-called $V$ equivalence classes that contain all of the $\omega$-limit points of the unperturbed system $X^0_x$ for $x \in \partial D$ (see Assumpiton \ref{A:K_equivalenceClassV}).